 On a monthly basis the Risk Committee of the Fund Manager meets to discuss the performances and risks of the Fund.
-Any breaches are discussed.
-On a yearly basis a Risk Evaluation and Product Review is conducted.
+Any breaches are thoroughly discussed during these meetings.
+Additionally, a yearly Risk Evaluation and Product Review is conducted

 In 2016 Privium's senior management team decided to engage an external party in the annual evaluation of the internal processes.
 This audit primarily focusses on risk management and compliance processes.
-In Q4 2022 and during the first two months of 2023 this audit was performed and the findings were reported to Privium's management.
+In Q4 2023 and during the first two months of 2024 this audit was performed and the findings were reported to Privium's management.
 The audit did not demonstrate any material deviations.

-Management report
+Management Report